sevakkalpesh315/Wipro_AndroidTest/README.md

 3 Dependency injection: Used dagger to inject presenters into the fragments and inject RequestInterface(Retrofit/offline caching in okhttpi)in Interactor_Impl class </br>
 4 RxJava 2: Used reactive programming for concurrency / asynchronous data streams/ chain async operations / Multi threading using schedulers/ Disposable to avoid memory leaks in the apps
 5 Retrofit2/okhttp: Connection to external API
 6 MVP Design pattern: Divided the application into at least three different layers, which let us test them independently.
-With MVP we are able to take most of logic out from the activities so that we can test it without using instrumentation tests.
+With MVP we are able to take most of logic out from the activities so that we can test it without using instrumentation tests.</br>
-7 Material Design: Used Recyclerview and cardview to load five days weather information.
+7 Material Design: Used Recyclerview and cardview to load five days weather information.</br> 8 Offline Caching: Cache network requests for offline access with Retrofit2 and OkHTTP3 tags.</br>

 # Instrctions to run app- Android API</br>
 1 minimum API: 15</br>